MerBudd/Techiee.py/SETUP.md

 6. Set the name to anything you want
 7. In the "Build command" section, put `pip install -U -r requirements.txt` and in the "Start command" section, put `python Techiee.py`
 8. Choose the free plan (it's more than enough to run Techiee)
-9. In the Enivronment secrets section, create 2 new secrets called `GOOGLE_AI_KEY` and `DISCORD_BOT_TOKEN`, and set their values to your Google AI Studio API Key and your Bot's token respectively
+9. In the Enivronment secrets section, create 2 new secrets called `GEMINI_API_KEY` and `DISCORD_BOT_TOKEN`, and set their values to your Google AI Studio API Key and your Bot's token respectively
 10. Click "Create Web Service"

 ## Do 24/7 with Render